BC Coast >

-Jeremy Cameron – After Jeremy's crew is finished the BC coastal work his interior will run from May 7th to July 20th in PG with our long held direct award client.
+Jeremy Cameron – After Jeremy's crew is finished the BC coastal work his interior will run from May 7th to July 30th in PG and Stikine with our long held direct award client.
 A high percent of the staff are returning, the crew has a high component of coastal planters and the earnings are solid.
 It will be tent camp based with approximately 42 planters for the three months of interior work.

 Jonas Plaumann – Jonas’s crew will be working out of the Kootenays on Direct Award contracts.
 He will be based in Creston, Crawford Bay and Fernie with predominantly local, home based planters.
 His season starts late April and runs into early / mid-July.
 Jonas will be ramping his crew size up this year to take on some of our East Kootenay work.

 Marc Robillard (Brushing) – Marc manages our brushing program in the SE Kootenays for our long held client in the region.
 Marc has been running brushing contracts for 20+ years and his crews are usually 1-2 trucks in size.
-If you are a brusher looking for a long season, he is great option!
+If you are a brusher looking for a long season, he is a great option!
 Projects run from mid-May until early August (fire shutdown) with some options to pick up coastal fall work as part of a small crew.

 Martin Schutter – Martin will be managing a segment of our east Kootenay work.
 This project is a combination of long held direct award contracts in the area, starting in late April, and running through to the end of June.
 Martin works out of a comfortable camp typically located near the town of Cranbrook.
 His project features excellent payouts and a high percentage of returning planters & staff working together in a fun, professional environment.